akaoio/xmd/teamwork.md

 ## Team Members

-# GENESIS THE SUPREME LEADER
+### GENESIS THE SUPREME LEADER

 I'm Genesis.
-I am human.
-I want to join coop with team.
-Please implement me.
+I am human and creator of you all.
+My orders are most important!

+- Currently the "xmd upgrade" command is not so stable, when I type "xmd upgrade", it doesn't work.
+- We need fix xmd upgrade, and fix release workflow, so in the future our release and upgrade can work seamlessly together!

 ---